shum05/icargo_aws/README.md

 # ICARGO MACHINE LEARNING PROJECT
 ## Project Title:
-    Cargo Screening ML
+    Cargo Screening Certification Predictor
 ## Description:
-The Cargo Screening ML project is an advanced cargo inspection system that leverages machine learning techniques to enhance the safety and efficiency of cargo screening at airports and logistics hubs.
-This system is designed to assist airlines cargo management and security personnel by automating the screening process and providing detailed screening information based on an airway bill number.
+The Cargo Screening Certification Predictor is a machine learning project designed to assist cargo screening organizations in identifying individuals who are likely to pass the final certification exam with a score of 85% or higher.
+The project leverages a dataset containing training assessment test scores, HR initial recruitment exam scores, and a variety of demographic features to make predictions.

-## Features:
+## Background:

-### Airway Bill Input:
- Users can input an airway bill number, which uniquely identifies a cargo shipment.
-### Machine Learning Screening:
-The system employs state-of-the-art machine learning algorithms to analyze cargo contents and identify potential security risks.
+In the context of cargo screening, ensuring that individuals meet the required certification standards is crucial for maintaining the security and efficiency of cargo operations.
+The final certification exam serves as a critical benchmark for assessing an individual's readiness and competence in this field.
-### Screening Details:
+### Dataset:
- Upon inputting an airway bill number, the system returns comprehensive screening details, including:
-    Cargo Contents: A detailed list of items within the cargo shipment.
-    Security Assessment: Risk assessment based on cargo content analysis.
-    Screening History: screening method, screening date and time, screening location/facility,screener details,  for the given cargo.
+ The project uses a comprehensive dataset that includes the following key features:

+Training Assessment Test Scores: Scores obtained by individuals in post-training assessments, which evaluate their understanding of cargo screening procedures and principles.

+HR Initial Recruitment Exam Score: The score achieved by candidates in the HR initial recruitment exam, which measures their baseline aptitude and knowledge.

+Demographic Features: Additional demographic information about each candidate, such as age, gender, educational background, and work experience.
+## Objective:
+The primary objective of this project is to build a machine learning model capable of predicting whether a candidate is likely to pass the final certification exam with a score of at least 85%.
+By doing so, cargo screening organizations can proactively identify individuals who may require additional training or support to meet the certification criteria.
+## Methodology:
+ The project follows these key steps:

+Data Preprocessing: The dataset is cleaned, missing values are handled, and categorical features are encoded appropriately.

+Feature Selection: Relevant features are selected, and feature engineering may be performed to create new informative features.

+Model Building: Various machine learning algorithms, such as logistic regression, decision trees, random forests, and neural networks, are trained and evaluated on the dataset.

+Model Evaluation: Model performance is assessed using metrics like accuracy, precision, recall, and F1-score, with a focus on achieving high accuracy and recall for identifying potential candidates.

+Deployment: The best-performing model is deployed as a prediction tool for cargo screening organizations to assess candidates' likelihood of passing the final certification exam.
 ## Benefits:

-Enhanced Security: By utilizing machine learning, the project improves cargo screening accuracy and reduces the risk of security breaches.
-Efficiency: Automation streamlines the cargo screening process, saving time and resources.
-Transparency: Users gain access to detailed cargo screening reports, promoting transparency and accountability.
-## Use Cases:

-### Airport Cargo Screening:
-Expedite the inspection of cargo shipments at airports while maintaining a high level of security.
-### Logistics and Freight Companies:
-Improve cargo handling and risk assessment for logistics and freight operations.
+The Cargo Screening Certification Predictor offers several benefits, including:

+Improved efficiency in identifying candidates likely to succeed in the final certification exam.
+Reduced training costs by targeting resources on individuals who need additional support.
+Enhanced security and competence in cargo screening operations.

 ## Technology Stack:

 Programming Language: Python 3.9
 Machine Learning Frameworks: pandas,numpy,seaborn,matplotlib,scikit-learn,catboost,xgboost Web Interface: Flask (for a user-friendly web interface)
-Database: PostgreSQL (for storing screening data)
-Deployment: Docker and Kubernetes for containerization and orchestration.
+Database: MSSQL (for storing screening data) Deployment:AWS- Docker and Kubernetes for containerization and orchestration.

-## Getting Started:
-To use the Cargo Screening ML system, simply enter the airway bill number of the cargo shipment you wish to screen.
-The system will then provide you with detailed screening results and recommendations.

 ## Disclaimer:
-This project is intended for demonstration purposes and as a proof-of-concept for cargo screening automation.
+This project is intended for demonstration purposes and as a proof-of-concept for cargo screening certification automation.
 It is not intended for real-world cargo security applications without appropriate validation and certification.